 Embrace Your Texture

 No matter your hair texture, switching it up is always an option.
-Danai's voluminous mohawk shows off her stunning coily hair texture.
+Danai's voluminous mohawk does just that while also flattering a rounder face.
+The added height of her 'do naturally draws the eyes upward, thereby lengthening the face.

 Add Some Length